piyushbaibhav/copied-happy-birthday-website/README.md

 - **Confetti Animation**: A canvas element generates dynamic confetti, adding a festive touch to the celebration.
 - **Birthday Message**: The web page features a birthday message with a typewriter effect.
 It wishes the recipient a happy birthday and a day filled with joy and love.
 - **Cake Animation**: An animated cake image is displayed on the page.
-- **Balloons**: The web page is adorned with a decorative border of balloons for a visually appealing celebration.
+- **Balloons**: The web page is adorned with a decorative balloons border for a visually appealing celebration.

 ## Usage

 1. Open the HTML file in a web browser to experience the birthday greeting.
-2. Click the "Start" button to initiate the animations and birthday message, creating a lively and cheerful celebration.
+2. Click the "Start" button to initiate the animations and birthday messages, creating a lively and cheerful celebration.

 ## File Structure